-The Board does not discriminate against disabled persons in employment or the provision of services.
+The Board does not discriminate against individuals with disabilities for employment or the provision of services.

 The requirement regarding recruitment materials may be met by including an insert in existing publications or revising and reprinting publications.

 Equal Employment Opportunity Statement